nickteff/tableaux/docs/Questions.md

 >
 >  I looked into this and we run into issues looking backward from the last valley.  e.g. [5, 4, 3, 1, 2] or just [4, 3, 1, 2] the algorithm would not include the `5` in the former and `4` in the latter.

+> [!NOTE] #question
+>
+> Investigate surjectivity, or the back map of the descent algorithm.
+Preliminary thoughts point to needing to understand:
+> * what is the deal with climbs?
+> * Is there some sort of statement on sequences of length k and d descents and uniqueness?
+>
+> e.g. [1, 1, 0, 1, 1] deg = 2 is this unique?
+>
+>I have looked at the uniqueness in some ways it is contingent on how precisely we start.
+We can make a statment about it when the largest number N is required to begin or end the sequence.
+If there is a statement that there is at most 1 valley -- and when no valleys then it is either the decreasing or increasing sequence.
+The latter being the unique one with no descents -- to say this claim we need to know about climbs, because otherwise we can end with N more readily.
+If no climbs, then there is a recursive/inductive argument at our disposal.